My Philodendron birkin is one of my favorite plants in my study.

 The next step is to move the glass with water and the stem cutting to an area with plenty of bright and indirect sunlight.

 Step 9: Add a Rooting Hormone

 This step is optional; applying a rooting hormone to the cutting will ensure it grows faster.

 Step 10: Keep the Water Fresh

 Keeping the water fresh ensures it doesn’t get grimy and stagnate.

 Plus, fresh water ensures the Philodendron birkin doesn’t start to smell bad and no bacterial growth can adversely affect the new plant’s growth.

 Step 11: Root the Cutting

-Over the next few weeks, you’ll see how the roots start to grow from the cutting you made.
+Over the next few weeks, you’ll see how the roots grow from the cutting you made.

-Prepare the well-draining pot with a well-draining soil mix (sphagnum moss, orchid bark, and 50% potting soil, or a peat-based soil, or a mix of potting soil, perlite, and peat moss or coconut coir).
+Prepare the well-draining pot with a well-draining soil mix (sphagnum moss, orchid bark, and 50% potting soil), peat-based soil, or a mix of potting soil, perlite, and peat moss or coconut coir).